gbordyugov/toofrops/README.md

 ## Possible improvements

-Having more data would help, as always in machine learning.
+- Having more data would help, as always in machine learning.
+- Engineering a more sophisticated loss function, for instance, one penalsing false positives more than false negatives (additional research is needed).

-The pictures seem to have different exposure, some of them being seemingly taken on overcast days.
+- The pictures seem to have different exposure, some of them being seemingly taken on overcast days.
 A smarter data normalisation strategy cold help to mitigate that.